BadgersMC/LumaTrivia/README.md

 # LumaTrivia

 A Minecraft trivia game plugin powered by OpenTriviaDB.
 Challenge your players with questions across various categories and difficulties!
+Make these darn iPad kids learn a thing or two while they play block game.

 ## Features